 This course focuses on logic, programming, and sensor use in robotic design.
-Students will build six robots throughout the year, each one using sensors, programming, and autonomous operation.
+Students will build various robots throughout the year, each one using sensors, programming, and autonomous operation.
 Students will also learn the basics of 3D design and printing using Autodesk software.
-The curriculum is aligned with the sophomore computer programming class.
-Also in this year, students will take tests that will earn them industry certification in Pre-Engineering and Robotics.
-Units include: Programming 1, Programming, 2, Advanced Sensors, Motion and Control, Advanced Statics, and 3D Design.
+Students will compete against other teams in VEXIQ/VEX 5, Sea Perch and SkillsUSA while working on certification in RECF Robotics II and AutoDesk Fusion 360.